palanik/wrapi-php/README.md

 ## Easy Start

 ### Approach `I`
-1. Create an [array](#endpoints-array) listing all the endpoints of the API you want to work with.
+1. Create an [array](#endpoints-array) listing all the API endpoints you want to work with.
 2. [Wrap](#wrap-endpoints) endpoints with *`wrapi`*.
 3. Call individual endpoints as [functions](#make-the-call).